micro-80/nix-flakes/README.md

 # Nix flakes

 These are my nix flakes.
-There's probably bad practice throughout here, but they work well.